 For a more in depth post all about furniture prep see Furniture Prep.

-Lightly sand the laminate with 150 grit sandpaper.
+Lightly sand the laminate with 150 or 220 grit sandpaper.
 Laminate is very smooth and shiny so you MUST sand or the paint and the gel stain won’t stick.

 Apply Gel Stain

-I decided to stain the drawers and paint the body to match the dresser in my room.
+I decided to stain the drawers and paint the body on this nightstand.
 I love two tone MCM furniture.

 Open your can of gel stain.
 If it looks like a gloopy mess, that’s perfect.